Earn College Credit While In High School

 • Students intending to enroll in a career and technical certificate program must achieve the required score on the TABE for their intended program.

-Students interested in Dual Enrollment and taking the ACT or SAT should put Pensacola State College as one of their college choices (School Code: 001513) so test scores are sent to the college.
+Students interested in Dual Enrollment and taking the ACT or SAT should put Pensacola State College as one of their college choices (School Code: 001513) so that test scores are sent to the college.
 If you have already completed one or both tests and did not list PSC at the time of testing, please request your official scores be sent to PSC.

 Students interested in Dual Enrollment and taking the PERT, should schedule their test with the Testing Center.
 Students may take the PERT at the campus nearest you.